CEBPA: Prognostic significance of CEBPA mutations

 CCAAT/enhancer-binding protein alpha, the transcription factor that is encoded by CEBPA, is very important in the differentiation of immature granulocytes.
 Mutation of the CEBPA gene has been shown to play a crucial role in leukemogenesis and prognosis in acute myeloid leukemia patients.
-In recent studies CEBPA mutations were found in between 7% and 15% of patients with acute myeloid leukemia.
+In recent studies CEBPA mutations were found in 7–15% of patients with acute myeloid leukemia.
 The three different types of mutations seen in these AML patients include germ-line N-terminal mutation, N-terminal frameshift mutation, and C-terminal mutation.
 These mutations are most frequently found in acute myeloid leukemia M1 or acute myeloid leukemia M2.
 Many reports link CEBPA mutations with a favorable outcome in acute myeloid leukemia.
 This is because these mutations are likely to induce differentiation arrest in these patients.
 Patients with CEBPA mutations have longer remission duration and survival time than those without the mutations.
 Therefore, the presence of CEBPA mutations are directly associated with a more favorable course for the progression of the disease.